yvvarun/stock-quote-cli/README.md

 ## Data Format
-The data returned when the promise is resolved will have the following format:
+The data returned will have the following format:

 {
     "symbol": "GOOGL",